-Kathleen A. McPadden, MSOB, has worked in the field of Human Resources/Organization Development for 28 years in the banking field.
+Kathleen A. McPadden, MSOB, currently works as SVP, Community Relations Officer for Ion Bank and is the Executive Director of Ion Bank Foundation.
+Previously, she worked in the field of Human Resources/Organization Development for 32 years in the banking field.
 She resides in Naugatuck.
 Along with her affiliation with Are You Dense Inc. Kathy has been an advocate for cancer research since her niece experienced cancer at age three.
-She has participated in the Relay For Life of Greater Waterbury for many years, is involved various organizations including Jane Doe No More, Wellmore Behavioral Health, the YMCA of Naugatuck and the United Way of Naugatuck and Beacon Falls, Inc. Kathy’s experience with breast cancer has been through the pain and suffering of loved ones and co-workers who have battled the disease.
+She has participated in the Relay For Life of Greater Waterbury for many years, is involved various organizations including Jane Doe No More, Wellmore Behavioral Health, the Rotary Club of Naugatuck, YMCA of Naugatuck and the United Way of Naugatuck and Beacon Falls, Inc. Kathy’s experience with breast cancer has been through the pain and suffering of loved ones and co-workers who have battled the disease.
 Kathy first learned of Are You Dense Inc. when she attended the Are You Dense MusicFest in 2010 and she has been passionate about the mission of the organization ever since.

 Susan Christian is a wife and mother of two children.
 She worked in the Aerospace and Defense Industry as a Senior Purchasing Agent for over 15 years.
 Through Dr. Cappello and her husband Joe, Susan began volunteering for the Are You Dense Inc.’s MusicFest Benefit.
 She instantly had a passion for the organization because of its Mission for the right of women to know their breast density and its goal of offering support and education needed in the fight against later stage cancer due to dense breast tissue.
 Susan is proud to be part of an organization that means so much to so many.